Preparing for your appointmentBy Mayo Clinic staff

 - Do I need to make a follow-up appointment?

-- If I have swimmer's ear, how can I prevent getting it again?
+- If I have swimmer's ear, how can I keep from getting it again?

 What to expect from your doctor